-The chart below provides a top-level overview of eight positions Trump and Biden have taken during their tenure as President and their general election campaigns.
+The chart below provides a top-level overview of eight positions Trump and Harris have taken during their campaigns and tenure in office.
 Then read on for greater detail on each.

-ISSUE AREA Uses dangerous rhetoric to disparage immigrants YES NO Border security and "shutting down" the U.S. border YES YES Dignified treatment of asylum seekers NO MIXED Mass deportation of undocumented immigrants in the U.S. YES NO End birthright citizenship YES NO Protect and support DACA and Dreamers NO YES Values legal immigration to the U.S. NO YES Support refugee resettlement and other humanitarian programs NO YES
+ISSUE AREA Uses dangerous rhetoric to disparage immigrants YES NO Border security and "shutting down" the U.S. border YES YES

+Dignified treatment of asylum seekers ΝΟ MIXED Mass deportation of undocumented immigrants in the U.S. YES NO End birthright citizenship YES NO Protect and support DACA and Dreamers ΝΟ YES Values legal immigration to the U.S. ΝΟ YES Support refugee resettlement and other humanitarian programs ΝΟ YES